SNCF Oxygène: History

 In 2010, an agreement was signed between SNCF and the French government to support the Intercités service, troubled with low profitability.
 In 2012, owing to the potential cost of replacing the Corail rolling stock on Intercités services, refurbishment of TGV Sud-Est sets was considered, for service at a lower speed.

 The order, worth €700 million, for 28 trainsets, with options for 75 more (including 20 which could be used on a Bordeaux-Marseille service), was placed in December 2019 and funded by the French government.

 The choice of CAF, a Spanish company, over the French Alstom, was controversial among some local elected officials and unions.

 It was initially planned to be built at Bagnères-de-Bigorre, France, and Beasain, Spain.
 CAF later took over Alstom's Reichshoffen site (along with the Coradia Polyvalent platform and Bombardier's Talent 3 platform) in the process of the latter's acquisition of Bombardier Transportation.
 It was later confirmed the first 8 trainsets will be built at CAF's Beasain plant in Spain, with the rest at their site in Reichshoffen, Alsace, France.

+On 6 and 15 December 2022, a full-scale model of the train was unveiled at Brive-la-Gaillarde station and Clermont-Ferrand station respectively.

-Testing was started in July 2023 at the Velim test track in the Czech Republic, for tests up to 200 km/h.
+Testing was started in July 2023 at the Velim test track in the Czech Republic, with tests up to 200 km/h.

-Introduction into service was initially planned for 2025.'
-This was however delayed to Q1 2027, due to faults, involving excessive brake pad wear, and vibrations caused by failure of traction motors (since resolved).
-Traction motors were sent back to Mitsubishi Electric in Japan, for review.
-Homologation testing on the French network will begin in February 2026, including on planned operational routes.

 In December 2024, a further 22 trains were ordered by SNCF for €400 million for services on the Bordeaux - Marseille main line.
 These additional trains will be built entirely at CAF's Reichshoffen plant.
 These trains will enter service from 2028.

+Initially, it was scheduled to enter service from 2024.
+This was however delayed to Q1 2027, due to faults, involving excessive brake pad wear, and vibrations caused by failure of traction motors (since resolved).
+Traction motors were sent back to Mitsubishi Electric in Japan, for review.
+Initially slated for February 2026, homologation testing on the French network began in May 2026.

 Investment in the trains and the infrastructure includes €715 million for the first batch and €650 million for the second batch, and €100 million for new maintenance facilities in the Paris Region (at Ivry-sur-Seine and Villeneuve-Saint-Georges), Clermont-Ferrand and Brive-la-Gaillarde.

 The French government and SNCF are also spending €2.5 billion on renewing the Paris-Clermont Ferrand and Paris-Toulouse main lines.
 In addition to this, adapting the lines to accommodate the new Oxygène trains is expected to cost €515 million.

 The first train was unveiled in SNCF's Villeneuve-Saint-Georges depot on 24 April 2025.
-The first 2 trains are to be tested from mid-2025, for type approval by December 2026.
+The first 2 trains were to be tested from mid-2025, for type approval by December 2026.
+In May 2026, entry into service was delayed again slightly from Q1 2027 to summer 2027.